-When it comes to creating any brand or identity having a vision for your brand is so important.
-In the case of sorority life I am going to show you how to refine your sororities vision so that you have a clear idea of where you and your sisters are headed as you prepare for recruitment.
-This will help you become more savvy and efficient when it comes to recruitment.
-I know everyone has a limited recruitment budget, so it's important to work smarter, not harder.
+When it comes to creating any brand or identity, having a vision for your brand is so important.
+I'm going to show you how to refine your sorority's vision.
+With that vision, you will have a clear idea of where you and your sisters are headed as you prepare for recruitment.
+Having a vision will help you become more savvy and efficient when it comes to recruitment.
+I know everyone has a limited recruitment budget, so it's essential to work smarter, not harder.

 Understanding your sororities vision is so important.
 This is a collaborative effort that will take your officer team as well as your chapter members.
 You need to work on crafting your sorority vision so that it will be easier to understand where members fit into the equation.
-When only a handful of members agree or know about your sorority vision it becomes really difficult to actually get anything done.
+When only a handful of members agree or know about your sorority vision, it becomes challenging to get anything done.
 You always want to make sure that everyone is on board so this process can go from vision to fruition.

 Where Is Your Chapter Now?

 Assessment of current membership is needed to grow into anything bigger or better.
 You need to address all sections of your group from the officer team to the newest member to see where the problems are.
 I would suggest sending out a link to an anonymous survey that your sisters can fill out about their time within the sorority.
 You probably have some ideas about where the problems are, so sending out this survey will help clarify.
 Ask targeted questions, but also have some open-ended questions as well.
 Encourage your members to be detailed and open about their experience within the chapter.
 This meeting is a place for them not to hold back (while obviously at the same time not being overly rude.)
 Let them know that the officer team will be considering all of their input and making changes as well as preparing for changes in the future.